davidgasquez/handbook/Open Data.md

   - Tabular data could be partitioned to make it easier for future retrieval.
 - **Immutability**.
 Never remove historical data.
 Data should be append only.
   - Many public data sources issue restatements or revisions.
 The protocol should be able to handle this.
   - Similar to how `git` deals with it.
-You _could_ force the deletion of something in case that's needed, but that's not the default behaivor.
+You _could_ force the deletion of something in case that's needed, but that's not the default behavior.
 - **Flexible**.
 Allow arbitrary backends.
 Both centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
   - As agnostic as possible, supporting many types of data; tables, geospatial, images, ...
   - Can all datasets can be represented as tabular datasets?
 This will enable to run SQL (`select, groupbys, joins`) on top of them which might be the easier way to start collaborating.